 St. Jude Medical opened the Cardiovascular Division-Woodridge Technology Center in 1993.
 Due to increasing production demands, the company struggled with consolidating its incoming medical water treatment needs.

 Medical Water Treatment and Lab Water Treatment Customer

 St. Paul, Minnesota

-Culligan approached St. Jude Medical with a comprehensive incoming water treatment solution that includes critical manufacturing processes, process fume scrubbers and clean laboratory water for sensitive medical labs.
+Culligan approached St. Jude Medical with a comprehensive water treatment solution that includes critical manufacturing processes, process fume scrubbers, and clean laboratory water for sensitive medical labs.
 Culligan even stepped in and reused several water softeners from another St. Jude Medical facility to help the company save additional dollars.
-Culligan also installed a larger central reverse osmosis unit and a larger metered regenerated water softener system.
+Culligan also installed a larger central reverse osmosis unit and a larger metered regeneration water softener system.

-Culligan provided St. Jude Medical with a comprehensive incoming water treatment solution for both laboratory water and medical water that allowed the company the convenience and peace of mind of working with one exclusive vendor.
-This system was able to save St. Jude Medical $4,800.00 in salt over a 12 month period.
+Culligan provided St. Jude Medical with a comprehensive incoming water treatment solution for both medical water and laboratory water and that allowed the company the convenience and peace of mind of working with one exclusive vendor.
+As a result, St. Jude Medical saved $4,800.00 in salt over a 12-month period.

 The Woodridge Technology Center is a 180,000 square foot facility that was designed with state-of-the-art technologies.
 Over the last 30 years, St. Jude Medical has manufactured over two million of these devices that have been implanted into patients with heart valve problems.

 Culligan, and their incoming water treatment technologies, has done a fine job of handling our facility’s strict water quality needs.
 I have worked with Culligan, and Jay McNab specifically, for the last 15 years and intend on working with them for the foreseeable future.